Welcome to Pitchin’ Grenades Renegade Reactions 💣

 09:36 – Outro VideoShow More

 Some songs do more than make noise.
-They hold up a mirror to the quiet parts of us we avoid confronting.
-Tom MacDonald’s Pray For The Left does that — raw, unfiltered, and unafraid to point at the chaos in front of us, not just behind it.
+They hold up a mirror to the parts of us we try not to look at.
+Tom MacDonald’s Pray For The Left does exactly that, raw, unfiltered, and not afraid to call out the chaos right in front of us.

 Pitchin’ Grenades Fam,